pailworkshop/pailworkshop.github.io/webinars.md

 **Isolating the Evolving Contributions of Anthropogenic Aerosols and Greenhouse Gases: A New CESM1 Large Ensemble Community Resource**

-Last-minute registration (no guarantee that we can send the zoom link, but we will try): <a class="btn btn-success" href="https://large-ensemble.github.io/webinars/registration">Register here</a>
+Last-minute registration: <a class="btn btn-success" href="https://large-ensemble.github.io/webinars/registration">Register here</a> _(no guarantee that we can send the zoom link, but we will try)_

 This webinar will also be recorded and made available on this website.